espressomd/espresso/doc/sphinx/setup.rst

 Physical meaningful values for systems where hydrodynamics play a major role, can only be obtained by including hydrodynamic interactions.
 Lees-Edwards boundary conditions are implemented in the :ref:`Lattice-Boltzmann` algorithms.
 For this algorithm the feature ``LB_GPU`` is required.
 Please refer to chapter :ref:`Lattice-Boltzmann` for more information.

 Lees-Edwards boundary conditions work with the DPD thermostat.
-In order to correctly observe transport properties, symmetry-breaking or entropy production in relation to shear flow is probably better to use the DPD thermostat (:ref:`DPD thermostat`) once the initial heat-up has been carried out.
+In order to correctly observe transport properties, symmetry-breaking or entropy production in relation to shear flow is probably better to use the DPD thermostat (:ref:`Dissipative Particle Dynamics (DPD)`) once the initial heat-up has been carried out.
 The DPD thermostat removes kinetic energy from the system based on a frictional term defined relative to a local reference frame of a given particle-pair, without enforcing any specific flow pattern apriori.
 At high rates of dissipation, this can however lead to an artefactual shear-banding type effect at the periodic boundaries, such that the bulk fluid is nearly stationary. y.
 This effect is removed using the modification proposed to the DPD thermostat by Chatterjee :cite:`chatterjee2007` to allow treatment of systems with high dissipation rates, which is applied automatically if ``LEES_EDWARDS`` is compiled in.
 Chatterjee’s modification is just to skip calculation of DPD forces (both dissipative and random) for particle pairs which cross a boundary in y.

 The command::